Our advice guides cover a wide range of subjects with useful information for single parents about money, work

 Here is a list of all our available publications (A-Z).

-This factsheet explains what actions single parents have to take (conditionality) in order to be awarded, and remain entitled to, jobseeker's allowance while seeking employment.
+This guide explains what actions single parents have to take (conditionality) in order to be awarded, and remain entitled to, jobseeker's allowance while seeking employment.
 It also looks at difficulties that may be encountered and penalties (sanctions) that may be imposed.

 Information for parents with care and non-resident parents about common problems and issues arising during separation and divorce.

 If you, or your children, have a disability or illness you may be entitled to help with the costs of the services and support you need.
-This factsheet only gives an overview of the disability benefits you may be entitled to.
+This advice guide only gives an overview of the disability benefits you may be entitled to.

 Information on ways to save money on your energy bills, and energy-related grants and offers.

-This factsheet gives a brief overview of financial, and other help you may be entitled to if you are a single parent studying, or considering studying, a course of higher education (HNC, HND, degree, etc.).
+This advice guide gives a brief overview of financial, and other help you may be entitled to if you are a single parent studying, or considering studying, a course of higher education (HNC, HND, degree, etc.).